With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Lincoln County Health And Human Services is a mental health treatment center in Lincoln City, OR, located at 4422 Ne Devils Lake Boulevard, Suite 2, 97367 zip code area.
 Lincoln County Health And Human Services provides outpatient treatment.
-Lincoln County Health And Human Services offers individual psychotherapy, trauma therapy and couples/family therapy to young adults, seniors 65 or older and children / adolescents.
-Lincoln County Health And Human Services also supports people requiring dual diagnosis treatment, people with PTSD and people with serious mental illness.
-Additional services at Lincoln County Health And Human Services consist of integrated primary care services, chronic disease/illness management and mentoring/peer support/consumer-run services.
+Lincoln County Health And Human Services offers cognitive behavioral therapy, couples/family therapy and trauma therapy to young adults, seniors 65 or older and adults.
+Lincoln County Health And Human Services also supports people with trauma, clients referred from the court/judicial system and people with PTSD.
+Additional services at Lincoln County Health And Human Services consist of chronic disease/illness management, housing services and illness management and recovery.

-Learn MoreLincoln County Behavioral Health Child And Family Services is a mental health facility in Newport, OR, located at 36 Sw Nye Street, in the 97365 zip code.
-Lincoln County Behavioral Health Child And Family Services provides outpatient treatment.
-Lincoln County Behavioral Health Child And Family Services provides couples/family therapy, individual psychotherapy and group therapy to young adults and children / adolescents.
-Lincoln County Behavioral Health Child And Family Services also supports children/adolescents with serious emotional disturbance, people with serious mental illness and people with PTSD.
-Some other services available at Lincoln County Behavioral Health Child And Family Services include court-ordered outpatient treatment, case management and family psychoeducation.
+Learn MoreLincoln County Behavioral Health Child And Family Services is a mental health clinic in Newport, Oregon, located at 36 Sw Nye Street, 97365.
+Lincoln County Behavioral Health Child And Family Services offers outpatient treatment.
+Lincoln County Behavioral Health Child And Family Services provides couples/family therapy, individual psychotherapy and trauma therapy to children / adolescents and young adults.
+Lincoln County Behavioral Health Child And Family Services also supports people with trauma, people with serious mental illness and transitional age young adults.
+Some other services provided by Lincoln County Behavioral Health Child And Family Services include suicide prevention services, housing services and case management.

 Learn MoreOlalla Center is one of mental health facilities in Toledo, Oregon, located at 321 Se 3rd Street, 97391 zip code.
-Olalla Center provides partial hospitalization/day treatment and outpatient treatment.
-Olalla Center provides group therapy, cognitive behavioral therapy and dialectical behavior therapy to young adults and children / adolescents.
-Olalla Center also supports children/adolescents with serious emotional disturbance, transitional age young adults and LGBT.
-Additional services provided at Olalla Center include case management, intensive case management and family psychoeducation.
+Olalla Center provides outpatient treatment and partial hospitalization/day treatment.
+Olalla Center provides activity therapy, individual psychotherapy and integrated dual diagnosis disorder treatment to young adults and children / adolescents.
+Olalla Center also supports people with PTSD, people with trauma and children/adolescents with serious emotional disturbance.
+Additional services provided at Olalla Center include case management, education services and family psychoeducation.

 Learn MoreTillamook Family Counseling Center Inc is a mental health clinic in Tillamook, OR, located at 906 Main Avenue, 97141 zip code area.
-Tillamook Family Counseling Center Inc provides outpatient treatment and telemedicine/telehealth.
-Tillamook Family Counseling Center Inc offers psychotropic medication, individual psychotherapy and couples/family therapy to seniors 65 or older, young adults and adults.
-Tillamook Family Counseling Center Inc also supports children/adolescents with serious emotional disturbance, people with trauma and people with serious mental illness.
-Additional services offered at Tillamook Family Counseling Center Inc include intensive case management, supported housing and housing services.
+Tillamook Family Counseling Center Inc provides telemedicine/telehealth and outpatient treatment.
+Tillamook Family Counseling Center Inc offers dialectical behavior therapy, couples/family therapy and psychotropic medication to seniors 65 or older, adults and young adults.
+Tillamook Family Counseling Center Inc also supports people with serious mental illness, people requiring dual diagnosis treatment and people with trauma.
+Additional services offered at Tillamook Family Counseling Center Inc include supported housing, psychosocial rehabilitation services and family psychoeducation.

 Learn MoreBenton County Mental Health is a mental health treatment clinic in Corvallis, Oregon, located at 530 Nw 27th Street, in the 97339 zip code.
 Benton County Mental Health provides outpatient treatment.
-Benton County Mental Health provides individual psychotherapy, group therapy and trauma therapy to children / adolescents, adults and seniors 65 or older.
+Benton County Mental Health provides dialectical behavior therapy, individual psychotherapy and cognitive behavioral therapy to seniors 65 or older, children / adolescents and young adults.
 Benton County Mental Health also supports people with serious mental illness.
-Additional services provided by Benton County Mental Health consist of assertive community treatment, intensive case management and court-ordered outpatient treatment.
+Additional services provided by Benton County Mental Health consist of psychosocial rehabilitation services, intensive case management and mentoring/peer support/consumer-run services.

 Learn MoreOld Mill Center For Children Families is a mental health facility in Corvallis, OR, located at 1650 Sw 45th Place, 97333 zip code area.
-Old Mill Center For Children Families provides partial hospitalization/day treatment and outpatient treatment.
-Old Mill Center For Children Families provides behavior modification, dialectical behavior therapy and group therapy to young adults, seniors 65 or older and children / adolescents.
-Old Mill Center For Children Families also supports people with trauma, transitional age young adults and people with PTSD.
-Additional services offered by Old Mill Center For Children Families consist of intensive case management, mentoring/peer support/consumer-run services and case management.
+Old Mill Center For Children Families provides outpatient treatment and partial hospitalization/day treatment.
+Old Mill Center For Children Families provides couples/family therapy, group therapy and trauma therapy to children / adolescents, seniors 65 or older and young adults.
+Old Mill Center For Children Families also supports people with trauma, children/adolescents with serious emotional disturbance and people with PTSD.
+Additional services offered by Old Mill Center For Children Families consist of mentoring/peer support/consumer-run services, intensive case management and suicide prevention services.

 Learn MoreSamaritan Regional Mental Health Inpatient Program is a mental health treatment center in Corvallis, Oregon, located at 3509 Nw Samaritan Drive, part of the 97330 zip code.
 Samaritan Regional Mental Health Inpatient Program provides hospital inpatient treatment.
-Samaritan Regional Mental Health Inpatient Program also offers psychotropic medication, activity therapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
-Samaritan Regional Mental Health Inpatient Program also provides family psychoeducation, case management and diet and exercise counseling.
+Samaritan Regional Mental Health Inpatient Program also offers individual psychotherapy, cognitive behavioral therapy and dialectical behavior therapy to seniors 65 or older, young adults and adults.
+Samaritan Regional Mental Health Inpatient Program also provides suicide prevention services, family psychoeducation and diet and exercise counseling.

 Learn MoreParkside Living Center is a mental health clinic in Mcminnville, OR, located at 1525 Sw Shirley Ann Drive, in the 97128 zip code.
 Parkside Living Center provides residential treatment.
-Parkside Living Center offers integrated dual diagnosis disorder treatment, behavior modification and activity therapy to seniors 65 or older and adults.
-Parkside Living Center also supports people with serious mental illness, people with PTSD and people requiring dual diagnosis treatment.
-More services at Parkside Living Center include chronic disease/illness management, psychosocial rehabilitation services and case management.
+Parkside Living Center offers behavior modification, psychotropic medication and dialectical behavior therapy to adults and seniors 65 or older.
+Parkside Living Center also supports people with serious mental illness, people with trauma and people with PTSD.
+More services at Parkside Living Center include psychosocial rehabilitation services, diet and exercise counseling and illness management and recovery.

 Learn MoreTrillium Family Services is a mental health center in Corvallis, Oregon, located at 4455 Ne Highway 20, 97330 zip code.
-Trillium Family Services provides hospital inpatient treatment, residential treatment and telemedicine/telehealth.
-Trillium Family Services offers individual psychotherapy, activity therapy and group therapy to children / adolescents and young adults.
-Trillium Family Services also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
-More services available at Trillium Family Services include family psychoeducation, suicide prevention services and education services.
+Trillium Family Services provides hospital inpatient treatment, partial hospitalization/day treatment and residential treatment.
+Trillium Family Services offers couples/family therapy, individual psychotherapy and activity therapy to young adults and children / adolescents.
+Trillium Family Services also supports children/adolescents with serious emotional disturbance, people with PTSD and transitional age young adults.
+More services available at Trillium Family Services include diet and exercise counseling, education services and suicide prevention services.

 Learn MoreYamhill County Family And Yth Services is a mental health treatment center in Mcminnville, OR, located at 420 Ne 5th Street, 97128 zip code area.
 Yamhill County Family And Yth Services provides outpatient treatment.
-Yamhill County Family And Yth Services offers couples/family therapy, integrated dual diagnosis disorder treatment and dialectical behavior therapy to young adults and children / adolescents.
-Yamhill County Family And Yth Services also supports children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Additional services at Yamhill County Family And Yth Services consist of family psychoeducation, court-ordered outpatient treatment and case management.
+Yamhill County Family And Yth Services offers psychotropic medication, behavior modification and group therapy to young adults and children / adolescents.
+Yamhill County Family And Yth Services also supports people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
+Additional services at Yamhill County Family And Yth Services consist of family psychoeducation, mentoring/peer support/consumer-run services and court-ordered outpatient treatment.

-Learn MoreYamhill County Health And Human Services Adult Bh is a mental health facility in Mcminnville, OR, located at 627 Ne Evans Street, in the 97128 zip code.
-Yamhill County Health And Human Services Adult Bh provides outpatient treatment.
-Yamhill County Health And Human Services Adult Bh provides cognitive behavioral therapy, psychotropic medication and dialectical behavior therapy to young adults, seniors 65 or older and adults.
-Yamhill County Health And Human Services Adult Bh also supports people requiring dual diagnosis treatment, people with serious mental illness and LGBT.
-Some other services available at Yamhill County Health And Human Services Adult Bh include education services, integrated primary care services and mentoring/peer support/consumer-run services.
+Learn MoreYamhill County Health And Human Services Adult Bh is a mental health clinic in Mcminnville, Oregon, located at 627 Ne Evans Street, 97128.
+Yamhill County Health And Human Services Adult Bh offers outpatient treatment.
+Yamhill County Health And Human Services Adult Bh provides dialectical behavior therapy, couples/family therapy and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
+Yamhill County Health And Human Services Adult Bh also supports veterans, people with trauma and people requiring dual diagnosis treatment.
+Some other services provided by Yamhill County Health And Human Services Adult Bh include supported housing, illness management and recovery and intensive case management.

 Learn MoreWillamette Valley Medical Center is one of mental health facilities in Mcminnville, Oregon, located at 2700 Se Stratus Avenue, 97128 zip code.
-Willamette Valley Medical Center provides telemedicine/telehealth and hospital inpatient treatment.
-Willamette Valley Medical Center provides individual psychotherapy, group therapy and activity therapy to seniors 65 or older.
-Willamette Valley Medical Center also supports clients referred from the court/judicial system, seniors or older adults and people with PTSD.
-Additional services provided at Willamette Valley Medical Center include integrated primary care services, family psychoeducation and intensive case management.
+Willamette Valley Medical Center provides hospital inpatient treatment and telemedicine/telehealth.
+Willamette Valley Medical Center provides psychotropic medication, activity therapy and group therapy to seniors 65 or older.
+Willamette Valley Medical Center also supports LGBT, people with HIV or AIDS and people with PTSD.
+Additional services provided at Willamette Valley Medical Center include integrated primary care services, case management and suicide prevention services.

 Learn MoreNorthwest Human Services West Salem Clinic Mental Health is a mental health clinic in Salem, OR, located at 1245 Edgewater Street Nw, 97304 zip code area.
 Northwest Human Services West Salem Clinic Mental Health provides outpatient treatment.
-Northwest Human Services West Salem Clinic Mental Health offers integrated dual diagnosis disorder treatment, dialectical behavior therapy and psychotropic medication to adults, seniors 65 or older and children / adolescents.
-Northwest Human Services West Salem Clinic Mental Health also supports people with trauma, people with PTSD and people with serious mental illness.
+Northwest Human Services West Salem Clinic Mental Health offers cognitive behavioral therapy, psychotropic medication and integrated dual diagnosis disorder treatment to young adults, adults and seniors 65 or older.
+Northwest Human Services West Salem Clinic Mental Health also supports LGBT, people with PTSD and people with serious mental illness.
 Additional services offered at Northwest Human Services West Salem Clinic Mental Health include suicide prevention services and case management.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.